-Each room has two extra-long twin beds with mattresses, two dressers, two desks, two desk chairs, a closet and private bathroom with a shower and sink area.
+Many rooms have two extra-long twin beds with mattresses, two dressers, two desks, two desk chairs, a closet and private bathroom with a shower and sink area.
 Some of the larger rooms in this residence hall house 3-4 students.

-This male-only residence hall holds 184 residents, a staff of six resident assistants, an assistant resident director and a resident director who oversee the building.
+This male-only residence hall holds 184 residents, a staff of six RAs and a RD.
 The main lobby includes vending machines, a ping-pong table, an X-Box One, couches and a TV.

 Each room has two extra-long twin beds with mattresses, two dressers, two vanity mirrors, two desks, two desk chairs, two closets with upper cabinet storage and shelving space.
 Every eight rooms share a common restroom area complete with sinks, showers, shelving space and bathroom stalls.

-This co-ed residence hall holds 174 residents, a staff of eight resident assistants, four private room-only setups and one resident director.
+This co-ed residential community is staffed by eight RAs and one RD.
+The KWU Women In STEM Community live on the first floor of the building.
 The individual floors all house the same gender, and there is no co-habitation permitted.
 The main lobby includes vending machines, a ping-pong table, pool table, couches and a TV.

 Each room has two extra-long twin beds with mattresses, two dressers, two vanity mirrors, two desks, two desk chairs, two closets with upper cabinet storage and shelving space.
-Every eight rooms share a common restroom area complete with sinks, shower, shelving space, and bathroom stalls.
+Common restroom areas have sinks, a shower, shelving space and bathroom stalls.